wp-plugins/posts-in-page/readme.txt

 Now, you're ambitious and want to try something complex.
 Let's say you've got a page called _Plugins Are Awesome_ and, in it, you want to pull in posts that match the following criteria:

 * posts from a custom post type called _Testimonials_,
-* posts that are in the _Testimonial Type_ custom taxonomy using the term _Customer_
+* posts that are in the _Testimonial Type_ custom taxonomy using the term _Customer_,
 * you want to display six testimonials per page,
-* you'd like them displayed in ascending order
+* you'd like them displayed in ascending order,
 * finally, you've created a custom template to use in presenting these posts and named it `my-posts-in-page-template.php`

 Your shortcode might look like this: